xyflow/react-flow-docs-v9/src/markdown/docs/api/node-types/index.md

 When you create a new node type you also need to implement some styling.
 Your custom has no default styles.

-### Prevent dragging
+### Prevent dragging & selecting

 If you have controls or other elements inside your custom node that should not drag the node you can add the class name `nodrag`.
+This also prevents the selection of a node.

+### Allow scrolling inside a node

+If you want to allow scrolling inside a node or inside an element of a node you can add the class name `nowheel` to the node or the element.

 ## Basic Implemantation